zxue/deploying-and-troubleshooting-maximo-predict/README.md

 If the deployment gets stuck, you can troubleshoot pods in the IoT namespace.
 Alternatively, you can delete the IoT tool from the MAS admin console and re-install it.

 You may notice many pods have errors during deployment, but the deployment will finish.
-The pods with errors can be addressed later.
+Most likely this does not cause any issue because the pods with errors are failed jobs and they are finished successfully.

 More details on [Deploying IoT tool](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=tool-deploying-iot).